Emmanuel-Okafor/Chest_Xray_Diagnostics/README.md

 The deep learning recognition model was build from DenseNet121 and the deployment was done on Gradio framework.

-We employed the ipython file (DenseNet121_model_training.ipynb) for training the DeneseNet121 model.
+An ipython file  (DenseNet121_model_training.ipynb) was used for training the DenseNet121 model.

 # Link to the model weights generated: